massonix/HCATonsilData/README.md

 ## Documentation

-HCATonsilData is a data package, which means that comprehensive documentation is an essential component.
-This documentation is provided through the package vignette, accessed as follows:
+HCATonsilData is a data package.
+As such, comprehensive documentation is an essential component of the package, and we provide it through the package vignette:

 ``` {r}
 browseVignettes("HCATonsilData")